ThinkAchieve: Connecting the Classroom and the Community

 Key Points about the Program

 - Grants are available to all UTC faculty and staff (part-time and full-time).
-Students, undergraduate or graduate, are not eligible to apply.
+Students are not eligible to apply.

 - Grant applications are considered monthly.
 Please submit by the 15th of the month.

 - Projects must be connected to a course and should be completed by the end of the term for which the grant was awarded (fall, spring, or summer; or academic year, if a year-long project).

 - Send completed applications by email to Dawn-Ford@utc.edu.

 - To read about recent awards, click here.

 1. Grant Guidelines - it is very important to read the guidelines!!